Carlton Mitchell

-Carlton Mitchell (born April 6, 1988) is a former American football wide receiver.
-He was drafted by the Cleveland Browns of the National Football League (NFL) in the sixth round of the 2010 NFL Draft.
+Carlton Lorange Mitchell (born April 6, 1988) is an American former professional football wide receiver.
+He was selected by the Cleveland Browns of the National Football League (NFL) in the sixth round of the 2010 NFL draft.
 He played college football at South Florida.

 College career

 Mitchell played college football at South Florida, where he was the school's career leader in receiving yards until his record was broken by Andre Davis in 2014.
-He announced on January 9, 2010 that he would forgo his senior season and enter the 2010 NFL Draft.
+He announced on January 9, 2010 that he would forgo his senior season and enter the 2010 NFL draft.
 Mitchell is also a member of Phi Beta Sigma fraternity.

 Professional career

 Cleveland Browns

-Mitchell was drafted by the Cleveland Browns in the sixth round of the 2010 NFL Draft.
+Mitchell was selected by the Cleveland Browns in the sixth round of the 2010 NFL draft with the 177th overall pick.

-In the 2010 NFL Season he played in five games as a rookie.
+In the 2010 NFL season he played in five games as a rookie.
 In 2011, he played in eleven games catching three passes.

 On August 26, 2012, Mitchell was released by the Browns after being hampered by a leg injury in training camp.